Mamta Kulkarni: Controversy

-Life as a Monk
+Life as a monk

-In January 2025, Mamta Kulkarni was appointed Mahamandaleshwar of the Kinnar Akhada at the Maha Kumbh Mela in Prayagraj.
+In January 2025, Mamta Kulkarni was appointed Mahamandaleshwar of the Kinnar Akhada at the 2025 Prayag Maha Kumbh Mela in Prayagraj.
 During the ceremony, she performed the Pind Daan ritual at the Triveni Sangam and was given the spiritual name "Shree Yamai Mamta Nand Giri".

 However, Rishi Ajay Das, the founder of Kinnar Akhada, expelled both Mamta Kulkarni and her appointer Lakshmi Narayan Tripathi from the Akhada during the Mela following massive outrage against this move.
-Das accused Tripathi and others of committing an unconstitutional act and violating the principles of Sanatana Dharma by appointing Kulkarni, citing her alleged involvement in treason and link with D-Company.
+Das accused Tripathi and others of committing an unconstitutional act and violating the principles of Sanātana Dharma by appointing Kulkarni, citing her alleged involvement in treason and link with D-Company.